The Hidden $15k: A Brutally Honest Guide to Tiny House Soft Costs & Overruns

 1. The Logistics Tax: Shipping and Delivery

-2. The Certification and Legal Barrier
+2. Certification and Legal Compliance

 Expense Item Estimated Cost (USD)

-Certification Membership/Inspection Fees $1,500 - $2,500
+Certification Membership / Inspection Fees $1,500 – $2,500

 Structural Engineer Sign-off (Wet Stamp) $800 – $1,800

-Electrical/Plumbing Permits (Local) $400 - $900
+Electrical / Plumbing Permits (Local) $400 – $900

 3. Builder's Risk and Transit Insurance

-4. Specialized Tools and Consumables
+4. Tools, Equipment, and Consumables

 Don't Forget the Details